graycoreio/mage2docker/docs/stories/dolphin.md

 devcontainer open
 ```
 ### See the Setup Page
-Now, you should be able to visit `https://magento2.test` in your browser and see the setup page.
+Now, you should be able to visit `https://magento2.test` in your browser and see a fresh Luma Magento store with Venia Sample data!